bitRAKE/fasmg_playground/win64/AutoHeap/readme.txt

 	Buffer group can be reset to initial commit state.

+Coding Methodology:

+All of this code falls within the category of initialization code, and as such is coded to be small.
+Initializing heaps to a particular memory set can be expensive.
+Ideally, it would be best set initial state on use - to minimize cache polution.

 To Do:

 Generalize to any combination of heaps and stacks - with guard pages on both ends of address range possible.